 Acoustic neuroma facial paralysis may occur if a large tumor is present.
 In some situations, carbamazepine medication for neuralgia may enable a patient to limit acoustic neuroma facial nerve damage.
 An acoustic neuroma patient also may experience headaches if he or she is dealing with a large tumor.

 If the nerve was cut intraoperatively or if the facial palsy does not resolve, then a more active approach must be taken.
-Definitive eyelid reconstruction with gold weight or palpebral spring must be considered.
-Facial reanimation as discussed in other sections of this web site must then be utilized.
-The following section is a more detailed discussion about acoustic neuroma.
+Definitive eyelid reconstruction with a gold weight or palpebral spring must be considered.
+Facial reanimation as discussed in other sections of this website must then be utilized.
+The following section is a more detailed discussion about acoustic neuroma diagnosis.

 The diagnosis of acoustic neuroma usually involves a detailed physical examination to check your hearing and balance as well as the reflexes, strength, and sensation in your face and upper and lower extremities.
 Routine blood tests are generally not required to diagnose acoustic neuromas.
 In some cases, the auditory brainstem evoked response (ABR) is used as a screening test for acoustic neuroma.
 The definitive diagnostic imaging study for patients with suspected acoustic neuromas is gadolinium-enhanced magnetic resonance imaging (MRI) scanning.
 The procedure provides a highly detailed picture of the brain.
 The gadolinium, a type of contrast agent, is injected into a vein and is crucial in helping detect acoustic neuroma tumors as small as 1 to 2 mm in diameter.
 The scanning procedure is painless and takes about 30 minutes.
 Conversely, computerized tomography (CT) scanning with contrast can also be used to detect medium- to large-size acoustic neuroma tumors but fail to detect any tumors smaller than 1 to 1.5 cm in diameter.
 The study provides a three-dimensional (3D) picture of the brain and associated structures.
 It also is pain-free and takes almost 30 minutes to complete.